Double fish production while preserving biodiversity – can it be done?

 However, Tanzanians eat on average only 8kg of fish per year, less than half the international average of 17kg.
 Around a third of children under five are deficient in iron and vitamin A, contributing to stunting, while about a third of women between 15-49 years old are deficient in iron, vitamin A and iodine.

 Fish also provide nutrients in a more efficient way than other sources of animal protein because they convert more of their food into body mass.
-Some types, such as tilapia, are particularly attractive because they can be reared largely on
+Some types, such as tilapia, are particularly attractive because they can be reared largely on inexpensive vegetable matter and agricultural waste, while many of the fish species reared in the developed world have to be fed on fish meal.

 At the moment, tilapia farming in Tanzania is mostly for subsistence or for small-scale markets and often uses non-native species, such as Nile tilapia.
 Around half of the world’s tilapia species are native to Tanzania, but 99% of commercial production is currently in China, Honduras and the US.